Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to change the max HP of existing units of a given player to the specified value.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Quantity: The amount to modify by or a timer

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 2. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 3. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 5. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 6. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.
 7. Operation: Add, Subtract, Multiply or Divide the given quantity

-Some useful tricks with this effect:

-1. Unit Max HP is capped at 32768.
-If you try to set it to a value above 32768, the unit will die because of an overflow.

 Some useful tricks with this effect: